-Building on this background, the objectives of this center are as follows: (1) development of novel computer-based image analysis methods and their application to a wide variety of clinical research studies.
+(1) Development of novel computer-based image analysis methods and their application to a wide variety of clinical research studies.

 Our computational research lab is equipped with